BobbyWibowo/Magane/HOWTO.md

 ## Bonus: Custom CSS

 If you use [Beard's Material Design](https://github.com/BeardDesign1/Material-design-theme-ressources) theme, you may want to check out my custom CSS here: [https://gist.github.com/BobbyWibowo/36bac94a1acc9bc868c2fadb8bba7f45](https://gist.github.com/BobbyWibowo/36bac94a1acc9bc868c2fadb8bba7f45).
-This only contain some cosmetic improvements to make it appear more faitful with the theme.
+This only contain some cosmetic improvements to make it appear more faithful with the theme.